 Signing up and depositing money with a sportsbook is easy.
 Withdrawing from a sportsbook and receiving the winnings you’ve accrued is where the process gets a little more complicated.

 There are justifiable hurdles that can postpone withdrawals.
 If you haven’t gone through the account verification process before withdrawing from a sportsbook, you will be required to send documents verifying your identity before you can get your money out.
 This can delay your ability to put in a withdrawal request by up to 72 hours.
-The process is long, but a necessary step sportsbooks take to weed out any potential fraudsters.
+The process is long, but it is a necessary step sportsbooks take to weed out any potential fraudsters.

-What Kind of ID Do I Need To Provide?
+What Kind of ID Do I Need to Provide?

-The amount of documentation needed can varies by sportsbook, but every book will request a government-issued ID at a minimum.
+The amount of documentation needed varies by the sportsbook, but every book will request a government-issued ID at a minimum.
 This is any valid photo ID that bears the same name as the betting account holder: a driver’s license, health card, passport, etc. You will need to send either a scan or photograph of this identification to the sportsbook for processing.

 You may also need to provide documentation with your billing information on it, such as a utility bill or bank statement.
 If you choose to deposit by credit card, you’ll need to send a photo of both the front and back of the card, and possibly fill out a credit card verification form as well.

 Methods for providing these documents will vary by the sportsbook.
 Some will require you to email images to their verification department.
 Others may have the option to upload documents directly to the website.